-Sixty-One aims to inspire, enable and support the community in Greater Bristol to help people with criminal convictions lead crime free and meaningful lives.
+Sixty-One inspires, enables and supports the community in Greater Bristol to help people with a criminal conviction lead crime-free and meaningful lives.
 We primarily do this through working with the church - but we do not proselytise.
 We also work with nine partner charities and local business.
-Relational support is at the heart of our work and is provided through mentoring, befriending, community Hub’s, partnerships and other activity.
+Relational support is at the heart of our work and is provided through mentoring, befriending, community Hubs, partnerships and other activity.

-Our most important resources are the individuals and groups who volunteer their time to help ex-prisoners.
-Currently we have over 50 trained volunteer mentors - who are supported through our MentorMe project - and strong links with over 30 churches across the city.
+Our most important resources are the individuals and groups who volunteer their time to help people who have been in prison.
+We currently have over 70 trained volunteer mentors - who are supported through our MentorMe project - and strong links with over 30 churches across the city.
 These churches not only provide financial and practical help, but some also run Hubs providing mid-week support to ex-prisoners.

-Relational community based work is at the heart of our approach.
-Many prisoners and ex-prisoners tell us that they are treated like problems to be fixed, rather than human beings.
-What they need are people who are interest in them as people, and who are willing to journey with them as they look to rebuild crime free lives.
+Relational community-based work is at the heart of our approach.
+Many people in and who have left prison tell us that they are treated like problems to be fixed, rather than human beings.
+What they need are people who are interested in them as people, and who are willing to journey with them as they look to rebuild crime-free lives.

-Our four-person team has nearly 40 years’ experience working in the criminal justice sector.
+Our six-person team has over 40 years’ experience working in the criminal justice sector.